TanukiMCP/tellurideskihotels.com/src/content/drafts/things-to-do-telluride.md

 This ultimate guide covers 50+ things to do in Telluride across all seasons, from must-do experiences to hidden gems that locals love.

+**Note:** Activity information, trail names, and general descriptions are accurate.
+Specific prices, hours, and availability should be verified with activity providers or official sources before planning.

 ## Top 10 Must-Do Experiences

 ### 1. Ride the Free Gondola